Salaried director discussing pay.

 Although a lower salary may have personal tax benefits, the company must also take the director’s pension position into account.

-The salary must be above the Lower Earnings Limit (£6,240 in the 2020/21 tax year) so that the director accrues qualifying years for the State Pension.
+The salary must be above the Lower Earnings Limit (currently £6,396 per year for 2024/25) to secure a qualifying year for the State Pension.

 Company tax implications for salaried directors